dmidlo/histdata.com-tools/README.md

 The existing bundled platform-wheel tooling remains useful for offline/private artifacts and emergency operator recovery, but those artifacts are not the default PyPI path.
-They should be uploaded to the normal PyPI project only after the project-specific size limit is confirmed and the release operator explicitly opts in.
+The GitHub Release workflow builds them only for explicit build-only dry runs: set `include_bundled_platform_wheels=true` with `release_target=build-only`, and set `bundled_platform_wheel_size_confirmed=true` only after confirming the private/offline purpose and artifact-size policy.

 For bundled platform-wheel release dry runs, Linux and macOS remain worker-starting runtime smoke gates.
 Windows currently verifies installability,